IN THIS SECTION

 Bachelor of Arts in Earth and Atmospheric Sciences

 Notice: The information on this page is for informational purposes only, and does not necessarily reflect official degree requirements, which can change.
 Students should refer to the degree requirements for their matriculation term in the official College of Arts and Sciences Bulletin, and consult with the academic advisor.

-- 25 credit hours of courses in the geological sciences, to include
+- 25 credit hours of courses in the Earth and atmospheric sciences, to include

 - At least one course at the 100 level, with a maximum of three courses.

 - At least one course at the 200 level, with a maximum of two courses.